Kärleken är

 "Kärleken är" (/sv/; literally "[The] Love Is"; English title: "Eternal Love") is a song by Swedish pop and country singer Jill Johnson.
-A Swedish-language ballad about love, it was written by Ingela Forsman, Bobby Ljunggren and Håkan Almqvist, and won the Swedish Melodifestivalen 1998, gaining the right to compete for in the Eurovision Song Contest 1998.
+A Swedish-language ballad about love, it was written by Ingela Forsman, Bobby Ljunggren and Håkan Almqvist, won the Melodifestivalen 1998, and in the Eurovision Song Contest 1998.
 It finished 10th with 53 points.
 It was the last Swedish entry in the contest to be sung in Swedish until 2025.

 Although lyricist Ingela "Pling" Forsman did not comment on the background of the song when it won Melodifestivalen and competed at Eurovision, she has since confirmed that the lyrics indeed were inspired by the aftermath of the death of Diana, Princess of Wales, in a car accident in France in 1997.
 The chorus in Swedish translates as follows: "An angel flew by on her way to heaven, so free, but she left her smile here on earth – like a warming sun, like heavenly starlight, so that we can contemplate life and its events with a faith; love is..."